jrvieira/graphene/README.md

 ## Usage

-**graphene** produces a tui graph based on a collection of samples from a function that returns a number
+**graphene** produces a cli graph based on a collection of samples from a function that returns a number

 ```javascript
 /* sample.js */